riga/jclass/README.md

 #### Converting Prototyped Classes

 You can convert prototype-base classes into jclasses.
+This approach supports constructor arguments.

 ```javascript
 // example using nodejs